 Finding and incorporating e-resources can be a complex process, and we are here to help you navigate the system to find what you need.
-Reaching out now - far in advance of autumn quarter - allows for adequate time to identify materials that will be the best fit, and to help achieve your course objectives.
+Reaching out at least four weeks prior to the beginning of each quarter allows for adequate time to identify materials that will be the best fit, and to help achieve your course objectives.

 Where can I find out more information or get assistance?

 Text on this page created by UW Libraries is licensed under a CC BY-NC 4.0 License.
 Images and video are not included.See details.